-Sign up for Obamacare during the Open Enrollment Period (OEP) to avoid possible tax penalties.
+Signing Up for Obamacare During the Open Enrollment Period

 The Affordable Care Act (ACA or “Obamacare”) created a nationwide Open Enrollment Period (OEP) for individuals and families who need to purchase their own health insurance.